2006 Canadian federal election

 The 2006 Canadian federal election was held on January 23, 2006, to elect members to the House of Commons of Canada of the 39th Parliament of Canada.

 New details of the sponsorship scandal were released through the Gomery Commission, and the three opposition parties aimed to bring down Liberal Prime Minister Paul Martin's minority government, contending that it was corrupt.
 On November 28, 2005, Martin's government was defeated on a motion of non-confidence.
-The day later, Martin met with Governor General Michaëlle Jean to dissolve parliament, triggering an unusual winter election.
+A day later, Martin met with Governor General Michaëlle Jean to dissolve parliament, triggering an unusual winter election.

-The Conservative Party, that was formed in 2003 from the merger of the Progressive Conservative Party and the Canadian Alliance, scored its first-ever victory as they won the greatest number of seats in the House of Commons, winning 124 out of 308 (40.3% of seats), up from 99 seats in 2004.
+The Conservative Party, that was formed in 2003 from the merger of the Progressive Conservative Party and the Canadian Alliance, scored its first-ever victory as they won the greatest number of seats in the House of Commons, winning 124 out of 308, up from 99 seats in 2004.
 Due to the emerging details of the sponsorship scandal, as well as a unified right-of-centre party, the Tories led by Stephen Harper went on to end over 12 years of Liberal rule.
-Harper formed the smallest minority government in Canadian history (in terms of proportion of seats), becoming the 22nd prime minister of Canada.
+Harper formed the smallest minority government in Canadian history (in terms of proportion of seats), becoming prime minister.
 The New Democratic Party experienced a modest boost in support whereas the Bloc Québécois' seat count nearly stayed the same.
+This is the most recent election in which the winning federal party did not win New Brunswick and Ontario.
+This is also the most recent election to have been a direct rematch of the previous one, as none of the four major parties saw a change in leadership between the 2004 and 2006 elections.